arthtyagi/SyMole.ai/README.md

 ### Nikola
 Nikola is going to provide counselling to people :
-* In Anxiety
+* In Anxiety,
-* In Narcissist Personality Disorder
+* In Narcissist Personality Disorder,
-* In Depression
+* In Depression,

 with bad communication skills but possessing a  will  to  improve them if provided with general emotional support and consolation.

 ### CardioNosis